ritza-co/device42-docs/docs/auto-discovery/sccm-discovery-net-tool.md

 ### Recent Messages

-In the **Information** section, you can see **Recent Messages** which will allow you to follow the progress of your autodiscovery jobs.
+In the **Information** section, you can see **Recent Messages**, which will allow you to follow the progress of your autodiscovery jobs.

 ### Search Logs